Buying guide

 Does Aurora publish real pricing or just anchor copy?

-Aurora publishes list pricing for Platform Core, the major non-Command modules, and the common expansion units so procurement can see the commercial shape before a private quote exists.
+Aurora publishes list pricing for Platform Core, major non-Command modules, and common expansion units.
+Procurement sees the commercial shape before a private quote exists.

 Are enterprise controls included or hidden?